CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 ## 121
 **What fractions of each of the following is composed of "dark matter"?
 How are each of these estimates arrived at?**
+Fractions for all but the last one are relative to matter only.

 **(i) The solar neighborhood**  |  $f_{DM} \lesssim 20\%$
 Within the [[Milky Way#Milky Way|MW]] disk (and therefore in the [[The Sun#The Sun|Solar]] neighborhood), we expect to find little [[Dark matter]] since DM is not thought to be dissipative, and therefore will not collapse into a disk like baryons do.
 The number quoted above is estimated based on [[Observatories#GAIA|GAIA]] stellar kinematics ([source](https://arxiv.org/pdf/1711.03103.pdf) from Katelin Schutz, former MIT student).